 Herbicides are utilised for weed control prior to planting and in the first one to two years following planting to reduce competition and prevent crop mortality.
-Once the crop trees outgrow the weed and understory species, anywhere between one to three years of age, the trees are 'free to grow' and no further herbicide application is required to manage the growing trees until the start of the next growing cycle, some 28 years later.
+Once the crop trees outgrow the weed and understory species, anywhere between one to three years of age, the trees are 'free to grow' and no further herbicide application is required until the start of the next growing cycle, some 25 years later.

-Herbicide application is also sometimes required on occasions to control noxious weeds in accordance with the requirements of Regional Pest Management Strategies prepared by Regional Councils.
+Herbicide application is also required to control noxious weeds in accordance with the requirements of Regional Pest Management Strategies prepared by Regional Councils.